Construction Accidents and Workers' Compensation

 What Is Workers' Compensation?

-Under the law in most states, every business must have workers' compensation insurance to cover its employees.
+Under the law in every state but Texas, every business must have workers' compensation insurance to cover its employees.
 Filing a workers' compensation claim is similar to filing any other insurance claim.
-It isn't a lawsuit against an employer, rather a request for benefits.
+It isn't a lawsuit against an employer.
+Instead, it's a request for benefits.

 Under most state workers' compensation programs, an injured employee is entitled to:

-The injured party has the right to all reasonable necessary treatment to cure or relieve the effects of the injury.
-Included under medical treatment compensation are all medical bills, prescriptions and even roundtrip mileage to the hospital.
+The injured party has the right to all reasonably necessary treatments to cure or relieve the effects of the injury.
+Included under medical treatment compensation are all medical bills, prescriptions, and even roundtrip mileage to the hospital.